Halloween Fire Safety Guide

 Make sure that smoke alarms work – buy fresh batteries ahead of time just in case.

 - Light the way

 Choose alternatives to candles to use in carved pumpkins and other Halloween decorations – safer substitutions include battery-operated candles, torches, and glow sticks.
-The Buckinghamshire Fire and Rescue Service recommend the use of LED candle lights in pumpkins rather than actual candles.
+The target="_blank" Buckinghamshire Fire and Rescue Service recommend the use of LED candle lights in pumpkins rather than actual candles.
 If you must use candles, never leave them unattended and keep them well away from children, pets, and anything that can burn.

 - Open flames

 Keep decorations and anything else that may be flammable away from all open flames and heat sources, including light bulbs and heaters.
 Always place candles in fire resistant containers, and ensure that they are on a heat resistant surface.